exonum/exonum-doc/src/get-started/create-service.md

 ### Additional Dependencies

 Since services themselves do not require the Exonum node, in this example we want to create one, and interact with it as well.
-Thus, we have to add several additional dependencies in our `Cargo.toml`:
+Thus, we have to add additional dependencies in our `Cargo.toml`:

 ```toml